 4. Did you have feeling that you did not fully empty your bowels?

-The sentence you are about to read may seem crazy, but I think you should look at your poop.
-Every time you go to the bathroom!
+Every time you go to the bathroom, look at your poop.
 Why you may ask?
-Depending on how it looks, it can tell/show you what is happening in your body (see diagram below.)
+Depending on how it looks, it can tell/show you what is happening in your body (see the diagram below.)

 Here are some simple tips you can do to try and help

 get your body regular.

 - Take in more fiber:

 a.
 Add more fruits, vegetables, and whole grains.
 Foods known to help are prunes, apples, and dark, leafy greens.

 b.
 Take a fiber supplement such as our Liquid Fiber Flow.
 Increase slowly since it may cause bloating and gas in the beginning.